Pakistan Womens Tour

 Payment, Insurance + Cancellation Policy

-Secure your spot with a $500 deposit.
-I’ll then get in touch with you via email with more details and a form to fill out.
-Wise, Zelle (Americans), Venmo (Americans) or direct bank transfer is preferred.
+Secure your spot with a $300 deposit via Stripe.
+I’ll then get in touch with you via email with more details.
+Wise, Zelle (Americans), Venmo (Americans) or direct bank transfer is preferred for the rest of the deposit.
 PayPal is not accepted unless you use “Family and Friends” due to exorbitant fees.

 Cancellation Policy